-Juicy, tender, crispy skin and packed full of flavor, this Traeger smoked turkey will quickly become the star of the feast.
+Juicy, tender, crispy skin and packed full of flavor, this Traeger smoked turkey recipe will quickly become the star of the feast.
 This is the time of year when many of us put on our chef hats to prepare a full holiday feast.
-This Traeger turkey recipe with smoked turkey gravy will be the most delicious and easiest smoked turkey you have ever made.
+This Traeger turkey recipe with smoked turkey gravy will be the most delicious and easiest turkey you have ever made.

 There are several reasons to smoke your turkey, but there are two main ones that jump out.